Winsford United F.C.: History

 Winsford finished 5th in the North West Counties Premier Division in Morrison's first year in charge, just five points off league winners Padiham F.C.
 Despite missing out on promotion in 2012–13, the club did win the Mid-Cheshire Senior Cup for the fifth time in their history, beating Northwich Victoria F.C.
 2–1 after extra time in the final.

 Two weeks prior to the start of the 2013–14 season, Eddie Haslam was appointed as manager following Lloyd Morrison's departure for Mossley, but after a series of poor results in the autumn, he was replaced by Rob Byrne in December 2013.
 In 2015 the club introduced their new Under 21s side managed by Chris Appleton.

-The 2024–25 season saw the club promoted to the Premier Division as Division One South champions.
+In October 2015 Lee Duckworth took over as first team manager after making over 300 appearances for the club, he led them to 8 mid table finishes in the North West Counties Division 1 (14th, 13th, 14th, 16th, 13th, 7th, 11th, 18th).
+In the summer of 2023 The FA decided Winsford Utd must move laterally to the Midlands Premier League.
+Duckworth stated the club could not run in this division and the club asked to be voluntarily relegated to the North West Counties Division 1 South.
+In March 2024 after a 4-0 defeat by Sandbach Utd Duckworth left the club by mutual consent with Winsford sitting 18th and five points from safety.
+Duckworth now manages local rivals Northwich Victoria, in the Midlands Premier League.

+In May 2024 Dean Jones and Dom Johnson were announced as new co-managers of the club, in their first season they guided the club to 1st place in the North West Counties Division 1 South, only the 3rd promotion since the 82/83 season for the club.
+The 2025/26 season then saw the club compete in the Midlands Premier League finishing a respectable 3rd position, they were beaten in the play offs by local rivals 1874 Northwich.
+The season was also notable for the club's record run in the FA Vase, reaching the last 16.

 Stadium

 The club play at the Barton Stadium, which is located off Kingsway in the Wharton area of Winsford town.
-The stadium formerly had a greyhound racing.
+The stadium formerly had a greyhound racing track.
 It was formerly known as the Great Western Playing Field, but was renamed in honour of R.G.
 Barton, who led the committee to re-establish Winsford United after the First World War.
-The stadium played host to 1874 Northwich F.C., who, like Winsford, also competed in the North-West Counties League at the time, Barton Stadium now sees Winsford as landlords to Northwich Victoria F.C.
-Who compete in the Midlands Football League.
+The stadium played host to 1874 Northwich F.C. and Northwich Victoria F.C. as tenants in the recent past.